 For retail logistics leaders, network design is a daunting task that can help or hurt your company’s budget and customer experience.
-Before the Freight RFP and carrier selection process begins, you have to collect information about your product, customer needs, and budget in order to create the best experience for customers, products, and teams.
+Before the carrier selection process begins, you have to collect information about your product, customer needs, and budget in order to create the best experience for customers, products, and teams.

 Even as this process narrows down the search, retailers still have a long list of both national and regional carriers to choose from.
 As leaders map out their freight and parcel networks — and the complexities that come with them — we’ve found that many feel hesitant to diversify their carrier mix, and add regional carriers.